ATX: J.05.A.F.07 Tenofovir

 HIV-1 infection

-The treatment of HIV-1 infection in children aged 12 to 18 years with resistance to nucleoside reverse transcriptase inhibitors, or toxicity that precludes the use of first-line antiretroviral drugs.
+Treatment of HIV-1 infection in children aged 12 to 18 years with resistance to nucleotide reverse transcriptase inhibitors, or toxicity precluding the use of first-line antiretroviral drugs.

 Hepatitis B